NY Family Court / Orders of Protection

 Proof of service: If a friend/relative serves, you need an affidavit of service at the next court date.
 If police serve, they provide a Statement of Personal Service.
 If the sheriff serves, the court typically receives proof directly.

-Optional: OP Notification System
+Optional: Order of Protection Notification System

 New York offers an Order of Protection Notification System so you can receive updates about service and enforcement status: